vietmazze/smart-contract/React.md

  ` }`
   -
   ## HTML tags:
-  -The <div> tag defines a division or a section in an HTML document.
+  - The <div> tag defines a division or a section in an HTML document.
-  -The <h1> to <h6> tags are used to define HTML headings. [ Bigger to smaller font] -The <button> tag defines a clickable button.
+  - The <h1> to <h6> tags are used to define HTML headings. [ Bigger to smaller font]
+  - The <button> tag defines a clickable button.
-  -The <ol> tag defines an ordered list.
+  - The <ol> tag defines an ordered list.
 An ordered list can be numerical or alphabetical.